 Please see the Questions and Answers below

 Yes, this program is under the control of the Chesapeake Public Schools, Police Department, and the vendor, BusPatrol America, LLC.
-Mailings may be received from Lorton, VA or Newington, VA, the Headquarters of BusPatrol America, LLC.
+Mailings may be received from Boston, MA, Lorton, VA, or Newington, VA, the Headquarters of BusPatrol America, LLC.
 When in doubt, please contact Sgt.
 Byrd at firstname.lastname@example.org to confirm.

 The fine is a civil penalty of $250.
-If you appeal (see more below on appeals) and are found liable, you may be required to provide payment of court costs and incur DMV demerit points for a moving violation.
+If you appeal (see more on appeals below) and are found liable, you may be required to provide payment of court costs and incur DMV demerit points for a moving violation.
 Based on the present Virginia Law, the judge cannot reduce the $250 fine based upon a driving school or a favorable driving record.